 Upon retiring I vowed to return to the piano, which required patience, faith, perseverance and love.
 I was surprised at how difficult it was to get back the piano technique I had when I was younger but the discipline I acquired throughout my working years was transferred to my practicing.

 Joining the Elmhurst Auxiliary in the Summer of 2019 allowed me to return to my professional roots bringing music to a diverse cultural community.
 What is special about Elmhurst Hospital is that the hospital is committed to serving everyone who needs care on all levels regardless of ability to pay as well as having the most diverse patient population in the world.
 This is quite an exciting place.
 And for 35 years while working at Elmhurst this was my home away from home.
 So of course I joined the Auxiliary.
 I have also recruited my husband who is now a member.
 Upon returning as an Auxiliary member and Co-Treasurer I was able to meet new people as well as reconnect with my former colleagues and I have found a second career sharing my love of playing music.
 When Mamie recruited me to join, it became clear that the ambience of the public areas could be enhanced by my piano playing.
 To accomplish this the Auxiliary allocated funds to purchase a digital piano.
 Due to the support of the Auxiliary I have been playing at Elmhurst Hospital throughout most of the pandemic from 2020 to the present.
-I’ve played at many events the hospital has had throughout the years: Black History Month, Women’s History Month, Pandemic Candlelight Vigil, 9/11 20th Commemoration, The Walkway of Honor Ceremonies and more to come.
-I can also be heard playing in the Elmhurst Lobby on most Thursdays.
+I’ve played at many events the hospital has had throughout the years: Black History Month, Women’s History Month, Pandemic Candlelight Vigil, 9/11 20th Commemoration, The Walkway of Honor Ceremonies and Palliative Memorial Services with more to come.
+For the first few years of playing at Elmhurst, I frequently performed in the lobbies of Elmhurst Hospital.
+Towards the end of 2023, I moved to the Wellness Center whose goal is to "help healers heal."
+Staff needs support to effectively serve their patients, which as clearly demonstrated during the pandemic and now on a day-to-day basis as Elmhurst staff has always been on the front lines of the latest crisis.
 I play a variety of musical selections spanning many centuries and composers.
 I always try to include a few pieces by Scott Joplin, The King of Ragtime for 2 reasons: playing Joplin was vital to regaining my piano skills and most importantly his music is simply beautiful and needs to be heard by everyone.

-I’ve been told that the music that I play in the lobby on Thursdays transforms the atmosphere by simultaneously calming and energizing people.
+I have been told that wherever I play it brings a positive energy to the atmosphere by simultaneously calming and energizing people.
 Throughout my life I’ve always enjoyed sharing my music with the public in different venues to see the positive effect it has on people.
+Elmhurst Hospital has always been a supportive environment to share my joy of music.